Methodology

 • Recurring: TARI flat (annual); IMU exempt (prima casa, non-luxury).

-• Mutuo deduction: 19% ร— min(interest paid in year, โ‚ฌ4,000) โ€” credit against IRPEF, prima casa only.
+• Mutuo deduction: 19% ร— min(interest paid in year, โ‚ฌ4,000), a credit against IRPEF, prima casa only.

-• 0.2% bollo on portfolio market value, annually.
+• Bollo: 0.2% on portfolio market value, annually.

-• Realization (rent-side CGT): 26% on equity ETF gains, 12.5% on Italian/EU government bond gains.
+• Realization tax: 26% on equity ETF gains, 12.5% on Italian/EU government bond gains.

-Policy simulation (v1.1)
+Policy simulation (inflation indexing)

 Set the growth to 0% for "frozen at today's value" (this is what historic IT mutuo caps look like).
 Use 2% to approximate CPI indexation.
-Negative values let you simulate cuts (e.g. SALT cap halving in year 5 โ€” though we only support smooth compounding, not step changes; that's a v2 feature).
+Negative values let you simulate cuts.
+We only support smooth compounding, not step changes.

-Open assumptions (v1)
+Open assumptions

 • Dividend withholding tax on equity ETFs ignored.

-• NL Box 3: whole portfolio in the "investments" bucket โ€” bond/cash distinction is v2.
+• NL Box 3: whole portfolio in the "investments" bucket; the bond/cash distinction is not modelled.

 • IT: distributions ignored, taxes only at realization.

-• Maintenance is a flat % of value โ€” no shock years.
+• Maintenance is a flat % of value, with no shock years.

-• HOA / TARI / insurance are flat โ€” no inflation modeled.
+• HOA / TARI / insurance are flat, with no inflation modelled.

-• Italy luxury homes (A/1, A/8, A/9) are excluded โ€” IMU exemption assumed.
+• Italy luxury homes (A/1, A/8, A/9) are excluded; IMU exemption assumed.